 Humanity in Action Copenhagen Fellowship

-After the month in Copenhagen, our Fellows are tasked with developing impactful Action Projects in their own communities.
+After the month in Copenhagen, our Fellows are tasked with developing impactful Action Projects within the next 11 months in their own communities.

 For the eleven months following their time in Copenhagen, Fellows work on their Action Project: an independent venture focused on promoting democratic values in their own communities.
 Action Projects are as diverse as Humanity in Action Fellows.
 Fellows apply their new knowledge and perspectives to the communities they impact—in whatever format they find meaningful.
 Past Action projects have been documentaries, arts festivals, and new organizations that serve a public good.
 Planning for the Action Project begins during the study portion of the Fellowship, through workshops and collaborative discussion.